oidcproxydotnet/OidcProxy.Net/src/OidcProxy.Net/Readme.md

 2. It allows the user to log into the site
 3. It forwards request to downstream services and adds the Authorization header with the user's access token to the requests

-The GoCloudNative BFF is a stateful reverse proxy.
-To forwared requests to downstream services GoCloudNative BFF uses YARP.
+OidcProxy.Net is a stateful reverse proxy.
+To forwared requests to downstream services OidcProxy.Net uses YARP.

-Currently, GoCloudNative BFF supports logging in with OpenId Connect and with Auth0.
+Currently, OidcProxy.Net supports logging in with OpenId Connect and with Auth0.
 Currently, only the Authorization Code flow with Proof-Key Client Exchange is supported.

 ## Quickstart: Implementing the BFF Security Pattern